USS Sanborn: End-of-war operations

-She then sailed to Tulagi, Solomon Islands, and Noumea, New Caledonia, to embark new landing craft, and returned to Saipan.
+She then sailed to Tulagi, Solomon Islands, and Nouméa, New Caledonia, to embark new landing craft, and returned to Saipan.
 She next headed for San Francisco to embark troops of the U.S. 86th Infantry Division, transporting them to Batangas, Luzon, via Eniwetok and Ulithi.
 With hostilities ended, Sanborn's mission was now transportation of occupation troops to Japan, and participation in Operation Magic Carpet bringing troops home from the Pacific and Alaska.
 Sanborn was then decommissioned and, on 14 August 1946, placed in the Pacific Reserve Fleet, berthed at Stockton, California.

 Korean War service

 Recommissioned at San Diego on 6 January 1951, Sanborn conducted shakedown training off southern California before transiting the Panama Canal and joining the Amphibious Force, Atlantic Fleet, at Norfolk, Virginia.
 She conducted numerous landing exercises at Vieques, Puerto Rico, and Onslow Beach, North Carolina, for the next three years.
-In May 1953, Sanborn joined the Service Force, Atlantic Fleet, and transported construction battalions between Davisville, Rhode Island, Guantanamo Bay, Cuba, and Casablanca, French Morocco.
-After July 1954, she once more participated in landing exercises along the U.S. East Coast and in the Caribbean.
+In May 1953, Sanborn joined the Service Force, Atlantic Fleet, and transported construction battalions between Davisville, Rhode Island, Guantánamo Bay, Cuba, and Casablanca, French Morocco.
+After July 1954, she once more participated in landing exercises along the East Coast of the United States and in the Caribbean.

 Sixth Fleet service in the Mediterranean

-On 7 January 1955, Sanborn departed Norfolk bound for the Mediterranean to serve with the amphibious force of the U.S. 6th Fleet.
+On 7 January 1955, Sanborn departed Norfolk bound for the Mediterranean to serve with the amphibious force of the United States Sixth Fleet.
 During the next five months, she showed the flag in ports in Italy, Greece, Turkey, Crete, Sardinia, France, and Spain.
-Between these visits, Sanborn participated in landing exercises to maintain both the ship's company and embarked U.S. Marines in combat readiness.
+Between these visits, Sanborn participated in landing exercises to maintain both the ship's company and embarked United States Marines in combat readiness.

-Stars in Hollywood movie as “USS Belinda”
+Stars in Hollywood movie as "USS Belinda"

 After her return to Norfolk, she continued to conduct amphibious training; this routine was interrupted, however, when Sanborn starred as "USS Belinda (APA-22)" in the movie Away All Boats produced by Universal International Pictures.